General Contractors: An Overview

 - Statistics and Math

-The outlook for jobs in construction is very good, with employment numbers projected to grow faster than average over the next ten years.
+The outlook for jobs in construction is outstanding, with employment numbers projected to grow faster than average over the next ten years.

 Oregon is an ideal place to start a career in contracting, with pay at one of the highest rates in the country on average.